List of bathyergids

 Bathyergidae is a family of fossorial mammals in the order Rodentia and part of the Phiomorpha parvorder.
 Members of this family are called bathyergids, blesmols, or mole-rats.
-They are found in southern Africa, primarily in shrublands, grasslands, and savannas, though some species can be found in deserts or forests.
+They are found in Sub-Saharan Africa, primarily in shrublands, grasslands, and savannas, though some species can be found in deserts or forests.
 They range in size from Caroline's mole-rat, at 8 cm plus a 1 cm tail, to the Cape dune mole-rat, at 35 cm plus a 4 cm tail.
 Bathyergids are omnivores, and primarily eat roots, bulbs, and tubers, as well as earthworms and insects.
 Almost no bathyergids have population estimates, but the Hanang mole-rat is categorized as endangered with a population as low as 100.

 The twenty-one extant species of Bathyergidae are divided into five genera, which range in size from one to thirteen species.
 Several extinct prehistoric bathyergid species have been discovered, though due to ongoing research and discoveries, the exact number and categorization is not fixed.